WDD 131: Dynamic Web Fundamentals

 Overview

-There are times when non-sensitive data storage would provide a better user experience and offer some site performance improvements.
-The Web Storage API mechanisms provide the ability to store information in a key-value format based upon a particular user agent or origin.
-In this activity, we discover the purpose and scope of the localStorage mechanism available through the Storage interface.
-We will use this knowledge to drive and display some traffic data from individual clients on a page.
+Non-sensitive data storage can provide a better user experience and improve site performance.
+The Web Storage API allows you to store information in key-value format based on a specific user agent or origin.
+In this activity, you will explore the purpose and scope of the localStorage mechanism through the Storage interface and use this knowledge to store and display client-specific data.

 Prepare

-Here are some comparison data between cookies, localStorage, and sessionStorage.
+Here is a comparison of cookies, localStorage, and sessionStorage:

 Table 1: Local Storage Methods Comparison Chart